Lanlokun/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9,duplicates the last line of the file iacta
 10. deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
  11. counts the number of directories and sub-directories in the current directory
+12. displays the 10 newest files in the current directory